josefigarola/JS_Practices/README.md

 ### 9. **Toast Notification App**

-Sisplay toast notifications for success, error, and invalid input messages.
+Display toast notifications for success, error, and invalid input messages.
 These notifications provide quick feedback to the user and automatically disappear after a few seconds.

 ## Getting Started